Use case: minimise execution times by performing long-running tasks concurrently in separate processes.

 daemon’s ‘cleanup’ setting.

-The above keeps the parallel
+The above keeps the DBI

-package loaded for all
+package loaded for

-making a common resource available, etc.
+including making a common resource available, such as a database

 daemons(0)